saraoe/natural-stories-dutch/paper/data/README.md

 In the ``epochs/`` folder, epochs created in the ``src/preprocessing.r`` are saved as RDS-files.
 Every files is epochs from a single participant, and the name is the participant number.

 In the ``erps/`` folder, erps created on ``src/summarize_eeg.r`` are saved as csv-files.
 Every files is erps from a single participant, and the name indicates the participant number.
 The file contains averaged EEG signal from all channels in three conditions (high, med, and low log-probability) for the two presentation rates (SPR and RSVP) separately.
 A value for all words and a value for only content words are calculated.
 See *Mean amplitude and ERPs* above for a more in depth explanation.

+In the ``sterps/`` folder, single-trial ERPs created in the ``src/svd_erp.r`` are saved as csv-files.
+Every files is erps from a single participant, and the name indicates the participant number.
+Singular value decomposition (SVD) is used to create single-trial event-related potentials (ERPs) instead of averaging over all channels.
+The methods is used in [Nunez et al., 2017](https://doi.org/10.1016/j.jmp.2016.03.003).